 Unless you were receiving a joint and survivor lifetime annuity and are survived by your designated joint annuitant, your monthly benefits will end with your death.
-If you die after the 20th of the month, the benefit for that month will be paid to your spouse, eligible designated domestic partner, or your designated beneficiary, but if you die before the 20th, no benefit will be paid for the month in which you die.
+If you die after the 20th of the month, the benefit for that month will be paid to your spouse, eligible designated domestic partner, or your designated beneficiary.
 Your benefits may also be suspended if you return to work with a Participating Employer as described in Section X.D below.